reneroliveira/Django_Project_2019.2/README.md

 # Django_Project_2019.2
-Django site for consulting and and testing a epididymal model written in Dlang
+Django site for consulting and testing a epidemic model written in Dlang/Python